victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 ## A ref-qualified member function

-At first glance, it might seem nice to prevent certain member functions from being called on the temporary.
+It could be reasonable to prevent certain member functions from being called on a temporary object.
 That's what we could achieve with _ref-qualified member functions_.
-That's not a broadly used feature of the language, so here is a short description: a function might have reference qualifier in the same familiar way as the _const qualifier_.
-The correct overload will be chosen basing on the type of `*this` reference.
+This feature is not broadly used, so here is a short description: a member function might have a reference qualifier in the same familiar way as the _const qualifier_.
+The correct overload will be chosen based on the type of `*this` reference.

 A simple example from the corresponding chapter of the [cppreference](https://en.cppreference.com/w/cpp/language/member_functions):
 {{< highlight cpp>}}#include <iostream>